School Supplies

 University of Toronto Engineering Finance Association (UTEFA)

 UTEFA aims to teach students about the financial industry through engaging investment activities.
-As of 2021, UTEFA has 60 active members with over $14,500 in cash and equity.
-UTEFA hosts weekly meetings where you can learn about Capital Markets, compete in stock pitches, network and learn from experienced industry professionals, and more.
+UTEFA hosts weekly meetings where you can learn about capital markets, compete in stock pitches, network and learn from experienced industry professionals, and more.
 To learn about their upcoming events, check out their schedule here

 University of Toronto Sports Analytics Student Group (UTSPAN)

 UTSPAN combines many mathematical fields to study and predict the performance of sports teams.
 The student group’s goals are to connect members who share a passion for sports analytics, organize and conduct research, and connect members to industry leaders in the field.
-UTSPAN is always working on cool projects, including working with Canada’s national basketball team!
+UTSPAN is always working on cool projects, including working with Canada’s national basketball team.
 If you want to combine programming, math, and sports, you can’t go wrong with this club.
 Fun fact: they consistently place highly in the NFL’s annual Big Data Bowl, and even earned first place in 2023!
+Here is a link to their Big Data Bowl report in the past year: 2024 NFL Big Data Bowl Projects by UTSPAN

 Clubs at the Rotman School of Management